Images for illustrative purposes only

 As with all medications, some people may experience mild side effects.
 Most people who get side effects find that they subside within a few days.
 However, if you are bothered by side effects then continue taking the medication but take advice from a healthcare professional.

 Common side effects include:

 - Nausea or vomiting (feeling sick or being sick)

 - Sensitivity of your skin to the sunlight.

 People using aciclovir cream may notice a burning or stinging sensation when applying it.
 The cream can also cause dry or itchy skin in the area.
 This should resolve once you have completed the course of treatment.

 If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, you should call 999 immediately.

-Aciclovir can be taken by most people, however, at UK Meds we will ask you to complete a health questionnaire as part of your Consultation to check that aciclovir is suitable for you.
+Aciclovir can be taken by most people, however, at EU Meds we will ask you to complete a health questionnaire as part of your Consultation to check that aciclovir is suitable for you.

 Your prescriber will need to know if you: